urcsc174/2019-spring-csc174/lab11-phonebook-with-login/instructions.md

   - This snipped of code will show *either* the link to *login* or the link to *logout* based on the "state" of the session variable (actually, the existence of the session's global variable "username" being set or not)

-*NOTE; that snippet of code is shameful (using in-line styles, and a bastardized float used to position it).
+*NOTE: that snippet of code is shameful (using in-line styles, and a bastardized float used to position it).
 Normally, you would be expected to write appropriate CSS in your external stylesheet, but this assignment is long enough.
 Sad.*

 Using the same IF statement to check whether the session is active or not, you can disable other features of the **index.php** webpage where it makes sense.